Whyndyke Garden Village

 Phase 1 of this project to set a clear vision and plan for the development.
 A board and steering group are meeting regularly and various engagement workshops have taken place.
 These have brought together a wide group of stakeholders to develop the vision and further scope ideas for the five work streams including:

 - Developing the model of healthcare provision including links with implementation of New Models of Care for the local Fylde Coast Vanguard

-- Pushing the telehealth agenda including links to the Test Bed, Lancaster University Health Innovation Development and future proofing homes for digital health
+- Pushing the telehealth agenda including links to the Test Bed, Lancaster University Health Innovation Campus and future proofing homes for digital health

 - Developing ‘healthy’ community facilities including a healthy free school, incorporating co-location with other services and healthcare provision

 - Encouraging physical activity including infrastructure to reduce reliance on cars, footpaths, cycle paths, use of green spaces and sports facilities for all

 - Dementia-friendly home and community drawing on cutting-edge technology and design.
 This includes development of lifetime homes.